 See link to view the video of this professional development session (we recommend downloading the video) and also links above to download the:

 - index for the PowerPoint and video.

 It's really good to see how resources are used in the classroom.
 I like what you've done with them and how you adapted them for your students’ needs.
 Really practical ideas.Teacher

 Making observations is a core skill when investigating in science.
 Scientific investigations begin with one or more key observations that create curiosity and questions, and these lead to investigations and new scientific discoveries.

-We are very happy that Greta now manages the Science Learning Pond account.
-Contact us if you have any ideas or requests for currations. we'd love to hear from you.
+We are very happy that Greta now manages the Science Learning Professional learning development webinars and helps develop content too.
+Contact us if you have any ideas or requests for PLD, we'd love to hear from you.